RdeLange/nomie-plugin-api/README.md

 ![](assets/20230120_223317_image.png)

-1. Your Api Key (you need this key to send logs/notes to Nomie)
+1. Your API Key (you need this key to send logs/notes to Nomie)
 2. An example request.
-This will show you an example request which you can send to the api.
+This will show you an example request which you can send to the API.
 3. Advanced.
 By expanding the advanced section you can copy your private key.
-You need your private key to restore your api (for example on an other device)
+You need your private key to restore your API (for example on an other device)
 4. Auto save new logs.
 Everytime data is send to the api, your data is stored (in an encrypted slot) on the server.
 When you open the Nomie app on your device, Nomie will pull the data from the server and empty the related server slots.
 When autosave is enabled, Nomie will automatically save the pulled data into Nomie log/note entries.
 When autosave is disabled, Nomie will hold the data untill you will manually authorise each pulled slot to flow into  Nomie as a log/note.
 5. Toggle to switch the API functionality on and off.
 When disables, Nomie will NOT reach out to the server to pull data slots.
 6. You can either remove the current key from the Nomie app, but it will be kept on the server so you can resore it later.
 You can also fully destroy your key  on both the client and the server.
-You api key will be gone...forever 😄
+You API key will be gone...forever 😄

 ## New Entries and Archive